astromechza/AstromechZA.github.io/_posts/2014-06-04-month-of-may.md

 ## [OctagonSave](http://github.com/AstromechZA/OctagonSave)
 A Ruby gem for downloading songs from an 8tracks mix.
 I developed this out of frustration with my internet connection and its inability to stream during peak times.
-It works fairly well and addes tags to MP3's as well as downloading cover art.
+It works fairly well and adds ID3 tags to MP3's as well as downloading cover art.
-It uses their v3 API.
+It uses their v3 API throughout.

 ## Router traffic analysis
 While attempting to work out why our internet connection was getting such high latency